Nareshchintham/FRAMING-DATA-USING-PANDAS-/README.md

 # FRAMING-DATA-USING-PANDAS-
-i explained how to frame the data using pandas &amp; using seaborn draw distrubtion graphs
+frame the data using pandas &amp; using seaborn visulatization in distrubtion graphs(statistics)